 RFS supports students through both General Awards and the Eli and Sybil Jones (ESJ) Awards.
 The General Award supports families of students who find it difficult to pay fees because of financial hardships and/or increases in their family size.
 The General Award aims to support families in keeping their children in school and encourage enrollment of additional siblings.
 Eligible families can receive up to $3,000 in assistance.
 The ESJ Awards, named after the two New England Quakers instrumental in RFS' founding, are designated for underprivileged families who otherwise would not be able to send their children to school.
 100 percent of the tuition is waived for recipients of the ESJ Award.
 There are currently twelve grantees in grades Kindergarten through 12th.

 How are decisions made?

 Financial Aid decisions are based on a formula that factors in the comprehensive household income, including expenses.
-The Financial Aid Committee may interview families, especially in cases with limited documentation.
+Financial aid documentation must be fully submitted for an application to be considered.

 Who are the supporters?

 Our supporters are diverse and have become interested in the school through a variety of ways.
 Many have been on the donor list for many years.
 Our main donor constituents come from the Quaker community worldwide who include Quaker Meetings and individuals in the United States, Great Britain, Europe, and as far away as New Zealand and Japan.
 Alumni and their families have also been generous in supporting our fund.